-#3 - Professional staff representative bodies Stakeholder group composition Forsa, AHCPS, IALPA The main consultation meeting was held on 26 August 2021.
-A written reponse was received from the Dates of main meetings / representative bodies on 31 August 2021, which has been published on the RP3 page.
-A supplementary correspondence 1-week limited scope public consultation was held in November.
+#3 - Professional staff representative bodies Stakeholder group composition Forsa, AHCPS, IALPA Dates of main meetings / correspondence The main consultation meeting was held on 26 August 2021.
+A written reponse was received from the representative bodies on 31 August 2021, which has been published on the RP3 page.
+A supplementary 1-week limited scope public consultation was held in November.
 The primary concerns brought forward by the professional staff representative bodies are: the most appropriate traffic forecast is Scenario 1 rather than 2; the proposed operating costs are too low, the Steer report is not fit-for-purpose and the associated forecast staffing levels would be insufficient; and that the interdependencies between KPAs have not been properly considered by the NSA.
 Main issues discussed Supplementary Consultation The staff bodies support the update based on October forecasts.
 They continue to disagree with the approach taken in the Performance Plan, believe assumed staffing levels are insufficient, and consider that insufficient interdependency analysis has been carried out.
 Actions agreed upon The NSA agreed to consider any evidence that was presented in written submissions regarding the interdependencies and the determined costs.
-The NSA believes that Scenario 2 is the most appropriate choice for the traffic forecasts in the
+Points of disagreement and reasons The NSA believes that Scenario 2 is the most appropriate choice for the traffic forecasts in the Performance Plan, and has been recommended to NSAs.

-Points of disagreement and reasons

-Performance Plan, and has been recommended to NSAs.
 However the NSA may update the Performance Plan in October/November for the new Statfor forecasts, which will take account of the recent trends.
 The NSA considered the interdepencies, with the required level of performance in the Safety, Environment, and Capacity KPAs used as inputs to determine the required cost levels.

-olders, including

-ns regarding the

-e report and the

-naterial.

-e staff bodies.

--
+The Operating Costs forecasts have been altered based on the feedback from all stakeholders, including the Staff Panel, and are now higher than the consultation proposal.
+This and the concerns regarding the interdependencies have been addressed in detail in both the Steer consultation response report and the decision document.
+The traffic forecasts are unchanged from the Consultation material.

+Final outcome of the consultation Supplementary Consultation We continue to update the plan based on the October forecasts, as supported by the staff bodies.

+Additional comments

 #4 - Airport operators

-Stakeholder group composition None provided a response to the consultation or attended the meeting.
+Stakeholder group composition Dates of main meetings / None provided a response to the consultation or attended the meeting.

-Dates of main meetings /

 correspondence

 Main issues discussed

 Actions agreed upon

 Points of disagreement and reasons

 Final outcome of the consultation

-#5 - Airport coordinator
+Additional comments

+Additional comments

-Stakeholder group composition Coordinators did not provide a response to the consultation or attend the meeting.
+Stakeholder group composition #5 - Airport coordinator Coordinators did not provide a response to the consultation or attend the meeting.

-Dates of main meetings /
+Dates of main meetings / coordinators and not provide a response to the consultation of attend the meeting.

 correspondence

 Main issues discussed

 Actions agreed upon

 Points of disagreement and reasons

 Final outcome of the consultation

-#6 - Other (specify)
+Additional comments

+Additional comments

-Stakeholder group composition None
+Stakeholder group composition #6 - Other (specify) None

 Dates of main meetings /

 correspondence

 Main issues discussed

 Actions agreed upon

 Points of disagreement and reasons

 Final outcome of the consultation

+Additional comments